Connect BigQuery to Google Sheets: 3 Ways to Move Your Data

 In addition, it's probably the best spreadsheet tool out there to collaborate with team members as well as other stakeholders whenever and wherever.

 The problem is, that spreadsheet tools are rarely suitable for storing data.
-Modern businesses store vast amounts of data in databases, cloud data warehouses, and data lakes such as PostgreSQL, MongoDB, Snowflake, Google BigQuery, or Redshift.
+Modern businesses store vast amounts of data in databases, data warehouses, and data lakes such as PostgreSQL, MongoDB, Snowflake, Google BigQuery, or Redshift.

 That is why corporate data is not accessible for most of the business spreadsheet users that are not SQL experts.